HSon-2004/yocto-rpi4-mosquitto-image/README.md

 # Build a Yocto image for Raspberry Pi 4

 This script builds a Yocto image for Raspberry Pi 4 using the poky repository and the meta-raspberrypi layer.
-It bulids a full command line image with SSH support and installs the mosquitto MQTT broker and Python 3.
+It builds a full command line image with SSH support and installs the mosquitto MQTT broker and Python 3.

 ## Download and Install Dependencies